dsimonovic/CryptoACMEInc/README.md

 ## 🏆 Victory Condition

 Extract the forbidden signature from each increasingly "secure" implementation.
-If you enjoy the process, pause and remember: if you learn something, it was purely accidental! 😄
+If you enjoy the process, pause and remember: if you learned something, it was purely accidental! 😄

 ---